 The headline of the passage: The growth of bike-sharing schemes around the world

 [This question asks you to find information from the passage and write the number of the paragraph (A, B, C or D … .. ) in the answer sheet.
 Now, if the question is given in the very first part of the question set, I’d request you not to answer them.
 It’s mainly because this question will not follow any sequence, and so it will surely kill your time.
 Rather, you should answer all the other questions first.
-For this passage, first answer question 4- 13.
-After finishing with these questions, come to question 1-3.
-And just like List of Headings, only read the first two lines or last two lines of the expected paragraph initially.
+For this passage, first answer questions 4- 13.
+After finishing with these questions, come to questions 1-3.
+And just like the List of Headings, only read the first two lines or the last two lines of the expected paragraph initially.
 If you find the answers, you need not read the middle part.
 If you don’t find answers yet, you can skim the middle part of the paragraph.
 Keywords will be a useful matter here.]

 Question 14: a description of how people misused a bike-sharing scheme